Kathleen Monahan, D.S.W., L.C.S.W. L.M.F.T., C.F.C.

 Dr. Monahan joined the School of Social Welfare faculty in 1996 as Assistant Professor and became Associate Professor in 2000.
-She is the founder (1998) and Director of the Family Violence Education and Research Center (FVERC) at the School of Social Welfare.
-The FVERC’s mission, in collaboration with community and University leaders, is to provide multidisciplinary training, research, prevention, and policy analysis in the area of family violence.
-In 2010, Dr. Monahan was appointed Associate Dean of the Family Violence Education and Research Center in the School of Social Welfare.
+In 1998, she founded and was the Director of The Family Violence Education and Research Center until 2009.
+The FVERC’s mission, in collaboration with community and University leaders, was to provide multidisciplinary training and research in the area of family violence.

 AREAS OF INTEREST

 Traumatic Brain Injury, Childhood Sexual Abuse, Domestic Violence, Trauma, Disability, Nonfatal Strangulation, Interprofessional Collaboration